suarasiy/suarasiy/README.md

 ## Hi there 👋

 I am Suara (20), from Indonesia.
-Currently third years in college.
+Currently 3rd semester in college.
 Beginner in programming and GitHub.
-Please be kind to me and feel free to message me if you want.
+Please be kind to me.

 ## 🌱 Programming Passion